 The efforts we make remind us of the reasons why we studied fashion design.
 The creativity involved in producing a re-fashion collection is what we love most, one can really think outside the box and dare to go in unusual directions.
 When picking the material we already begin to dream and play around with the shapes and colors of the item.
 We take existing materials and softly press them through the Kluntje cut to make a wonderful one of a kind piece.
 Since we can only put the material together in a specific way once, every Kluntje article is an individual item that therefor has it’s price.

-Other than the regular Kluntje collection, re re-fashion collection is made by us in Hamburg and we will keep it that way because this collection is o important to us.
+Other than the regular Kluntje collection, the re-fashion collection is made by us in Hamburg and we will keep it that way because this collection is so important to us.